laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO
 ### Large prio

-- Graphs could be added in a later version.
+- Graphs could be added in a later version?
 - Add categories and category colors.

 - Screen hang timer.